mitulgajera/Project-SYSC5709W/README.md

 1.	doc: This folder has documentation files of the project.

-  •	Assignment 2.docx
+  •	Assignment 2.pdf

-  •	Assignment.docx
+  •	Assignment.pdf

   •	Flowchart_updated_1.jpj